roguehashrate/moStard/README.md

 ## Please don't trust my app with your nsec

-While logging in with a secret key is supported. please don't.
-This is a web client, so there is always a chance of XXS attacks that could steal your secret key.
+While logging in with a secret key is supported, it's best to login with [Amber](https://github.com/greenart7c3/Amber) on android.

-## Running locally
+## Running locally on desktop

 ```bash
 git clone https://github.com/roguehashrate/moStard.git